-Mr Simon Selvaraj Acting CEO
+Mr Simon Selvaraj

+Acting CEO
-Comment on forthcoming Greenpeace International publication

-Indonesian Sustainable Palm Oil / Malaysian Sustainable Palm Oil (ISPO/MSPO)
+Comment on forthcoming Greenpeace International publication Indonesian Sustainable Palm Oil / Malaysian Sustainable Palm Oil (ISPO/MSPO)

 210 210205 Discussion Paper Certification Schemes MSPO-ISPO No Subject MPOCC Comment/Feedback 1 Summary ISPO and MSPO are national standards created by the MSPO Supply Chain Certification Standards, SCCS (or Indonesian and Malaysian governments together with functional chain of custody system for its certified the palm oil industry.
 They are based on existing laws and products) was launched and implemented in 2019. regulations, with limited input from and involvement of Today, MSPO SCCS is the most transparent and reliable civil society or NGOs.
-The standards are relatively weak, system in Malaysia that delivers the traceability-to- lacking core requirements on no deforestation (such as plantation (TTP) mechanism via MSPO-Trace platform via the HCSA), no expansion onto peatlands, (www.mspotrace.org.my).
+The standards are relatively weak, system in Malaysia that delivers the traceability-to- lacking core requirements on no deforestation (such as plantation (TTP) mechanism via MSPO-Trace platform via the HCSA), no expansion onto peatlands, ( www.mspotrace.org.my ).
 Certified users can see the implementation of HCV approach, comprehensive FPIC traceability link, and the public can see it through the and respect for Indigenous and local community rights, use of the MSPO track ID, which appeared on the protection of smallholders' and workers' rights or product label. prohibition of the use of fire.
 Neither scheme has a functional chain of custody system for its certified products, nor do they require transparency.
 While both schemes are nominally mandatory, providing them with far greater reach than voluntary schemes, they have weak accreditation oversight for their certification bodies and weak implementation of systems for compliance with their standards.

-2 Governance and decision making Currently, no umbrella body recognises a ISPO and MSPO are national government and industry comprehensive or complete set of standards for palm initiatives.
-They are based on national-level laws and oil as compared to timber with PEFC.
-The benchmark regulations enabling palm oil processors and growers to used in this report to justify comprehensive sets of claim 'sustainability', rather than comprehensive sets of standards is rather non-empirical. standards and quality assurance systems.
-In terms of quality assurance systems, MSPO auditing • The dominance of industry and government in the are operated by 3 rd party verification system through its structure and governance of the MSPO system leaves accredited Certification Body.
-There is also a need to little room for meaningful input from and participation have continuous improvement in place by the by recognized stakeholders and organisations.2 standards user.
-Nonetheless, MSPO standardssetting processes are stronger due to MSPO's greater inclusivity In term of structural governance, as stated in its and multistakeholder oversight committee,3 compared certification system document, MSPO Certification with ISPO's very opaque and poor standards-setting Scheme operated based on its Institutional governance.4 Arrangement which consists of Malaysian Palm Oil Certification Council (MPOCC) as a scheme owner, Neither MSPO nor ISPO is a member of ISEAL Jabatan Standards Malaysia as a National Accreditation Body, and the 3 rd party independent Certification Body.
-MPOCC is governed by Board of Trustees represented by the government, industry associations, environmental NGOs, civil society and smallholders associations.
+2 Governance and decision making

+- ISPO and MSPO are national government and industry initiatives.
+They are based on national-level laws and regulations enabling palm oil processors and growers to claim 'sustainability', rather than comprehensive sets of standards and quality assurance systems. - The dominance of industry and government in the structure and governance of the MSPO system leaves little room for meaningful input from and participation by recognized stakeholders and organisations.2 Nonetheless, MSPO standardssetting processes are stronger due to MSPO's greater inclusivity and multistakeholder oversight committee,3 compared with ISPO's very opaque and poor standards-setting governance.4 - Neither MSPO nor ISPO is a member of ISEAL